CMake#

 Run

-without parameters to see which generators are available on your system.
+cmakewithout parameters to see which generators are available on your system.

 You can also change the compiler/linker and their options by setting the

-need to be set before running ./build.py
+need to be set before running ./build.py or executing cmake manually, so

 one drawback is that you cannot save such settings as build configurations in

-.
+build_config.py.
 If you want to change these settings for an existing build,

-you must manually remove the build directory before rerunning ./build.py
+you must manually remove the build directory before rerunning ./build.py.

 Examples: